petrobras/ross/paper/paper.md

 These models are used to support research and decision making.
 To this purpose, we present ROSS, an open source library written in Python for rotordynamic analysis.

-ROSS allows the construction of rotor models, and their numerical simulation.
+ROSS allows the construction of rotor models and their numerical simulation.
 Shaft elements, as a default, are modeled with the Timoshenko beam theory, which considers shear and rotary inertia effects, and discretized by means of the Finite Element Method [@friswell2010dynamics].
 Disks are assumed to be rigid bodies, thus their strain energy is not taken into account.
 And bearings/seals are included as linear stiffness/damping coefficients.